AnandChowdhary/writing/honors-biology.md

 Although this means that some panpsychics do not believe that a rock is intrinsically conscious, but it consists of *tiny units of consciousness*.
 However, some non-Constitutive panpsychics argue that rocks are conscious too.
 I, for one, can only speak to the consciousness of my own self, and since there are is no experimental evidence to either prove or disprove panpsychism, though vague as its definition may be, living things are used as a starting point.

 #### Living things & energy
 A more common starting point is with the living things.
 A living thing, or a self, is a part of the universe that sustains itself and makes more of its kind.
 [18] Synonymously, an organism is any individual entity that exhibits the properties of life.
 Various forms of life exist, such as plants, animals, fungi, protists, archaea, and bacteria.
 However, this criteria for life can at times be ambiguous and may or may not define viruses, viroids, or potential synthetic life as living.
-If we look at organisms as a starting place for life, the following character have to bit met:

 ##### metabolism

 Metabolism, the transformation of energy by converting chemicals and energy into cellular components (anabolism) and decomposing organic matter (catabolism), is a fundamental requirement of being classified as a living thing.
-For the purposes of this research, organisms require energy to maintain internal organization (homeostasis) and to produce the other phenomena associated with life.
+For the purposes of this research, organisms require energy to maintain internal organization (homeostasis) and to produce the other phenomena associated with life (Friedrich, 1998).

 For the process of metabolism to take place, energy from outside of the system is required.
 This can be found in various ways, as discussed below.